Georeferencer Internals#

 Mirrors the transform type

-The available resampling algorithms are discovered dynamically: RESAMPLE_ALGORITHMS = {name: getattr(gdal, name) for name in dir(gdal) if name.startswith("GRA_")} — i.e. all of GDAL’s GRA_NearestNeighbour, GRA_Bilinear, GRA_Cubic, GRA_CubicSpline, GRA_Lanczos, etc.
+The available resampling algorithms are discovered dynamically (in wiser.raster.georef_warp): RESAMPLE_ALGORITHMS = {name: getattr(gdal, name) for name in dir(gdal) if name.startswith("GRA_")} — i.e. all of GDAL’s GRA_NearestNeighbour, GRA_Bilinear, GRA_Cubic, GRA_CubicSpline, GRA_Lanczos, etc.

 In every branch the GCPs are attached to a temporary GDAL dataset via SetGCPs(gcps, ref_projection) before warping, so GDAL derives the geometric transform from the GCPs rather than from any pre-existing geotransform on the source.